DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

 The 900-plus male items represent more than half the department's holdings, with such rare and elaborate pieces as a 1670s jerkin and court clothes of silver brocade or velvet embroidered with gilded silver thread – not to mention 350 waistcoats, whose quantity reflects an Ancien Régime fashion craze.
 The women's collection includes a host of dresses à la française and à l’anglaise, as well as caracos and bodices.
 There are reminders of France's royal past, too: two suits and a chemise worn by the Dauphin, the future Louis XVII, together with a bodice said to have belonged to Marie Antoinette.
 They are shown here both for their historical interest and as indicators of the fashions of the period.

-The exuberance of the early 18th century can be seen in the men's long basques, cut from dark fabrics with thick embroidery, and for women, large-patterned dresses with pleated backs and the skirts puffed out with hoops.
+The exuberance of the early 18th century can be seen in the men's long basques, cut from dark fabrics with thick embroidery, and for women, large-patterned dresses with pleated backs and the skirts puffed out with paniers.
 Around 1750–1755 the dresses were made of silk, with long, sinuous trimmings testifying to the period's rococo taste.
 During the reign of Louis XVI the male silhouette slimmed down and clothes were made of velvet or taffeta, either plain or with little patterns of delicate floral embroidery.
 Waistcoats were light-coloured and picturesquely embroidered.
 The feminine wardrobe became more varied, the dress à la française with its wide, pleated back alternating with the dress à l'anglaise, whose narrow waist highlighted feminine curves.
-At the end of the century close-fitting coats, straight waistcoats and tunic dresses of cotton muslin or lawn signalled a new relationship with the body: the natural replaced the artificial.
+At the end of the century, close-fitting coats, straight waistcoats and tunic dresses of cotton muslin or lawn signaled a new relationship with the body: the natural replaced the artificial.